ProvableHQ/welcome/documentation/aleo/03_language.md

 // and `amount` as the value.
 mapping account:
     // The token owner.
-    key owner as address.public;
+    key as address.public;
     // The token amount.
-    value amount as u64.public;
+    value as u64.public;
 ```

 #### Contains